ssirsika-tibco/xpd-sce-test/tbs-bpm/docker/readme.txt

 ================================================================================
-Product Name:    TIBCO Business Studio™ - BPM Edition
+Product Name: TIBCO Business Studio™ - BPM Edition TAG_VERSION_NUMBER

-Configuring Docker for Automated CI/CD
+Configuring BPM Studio docker for Automated CI/CD
 ================================================================================
-The automated CI/CD features provide capabilities such as the generation of deployment artifacts (RASC files) for a set of BPM application projects.
+The automated CI/CD features of BPM Studio provide capabilities such as the generation of deployment artifacts (RASC files) for a set of BPM Studio projects.

-This capability is based upon a docker image into which the Linux version of TIBCO Business Studio™ BPM Edition has been installed.
+This capability is based upon a docker image into which BPM Studio is installed.
 This docker image provides entry points that support automated CI/CD tasks.
-This docker image must be built locally before it can be used.
+This image must be built locally before it can be used.

 Prerequisites